pwwpche/catufol/README.md

 yourApp/
 ├── app/                     // Here goes all your app code │   ├── main.ts              // Your entry point file for Webpack
-│   ├── helloTest.spec.ts    // Test files are expected to have the extension .spec.ts
+│   ├── main.aot.ts          // Your entry point file for Webpack with Ahead-of-Time build (optional) │   ├── helloTest.spec.ts    // Test files are expected to have the extension .spec.ts
 │   └── index.html           // This is the HTML template used to generate the final index.html on your build ├── coverage/                // Generated folder.
 Coverage reports will be created here